PharmGKB/PharmCAT/docs/using/Running-PharmCAT.md

 PharmCAT takes VCF files as input.

 {: .warn}
-> Please make sure you have read and undertand PharmCAT's [VCF requirements](/using/VCF-Requirements).
+> Please make sure you have read and understand PharmCAT's [VCF requirements](/using/VCF-Requirements).
->
+> s
 > If you are not preparing your VCF files yourself, we highly recommend you run your VCF file through PharmCAT's [VCF preprocessor](/using/VCF-Preprocessor).